 The obvious choice of wool for affordable, high quality knitwear in today's active, modern life is 100% merino.

-BAKKA uses "cashwool", a 100% superfine merino produced by world renowned Italian firm Zegna Baruffa Lane Borgesesia SpA.
+BAKKA uses the 100% superfine merino produced by world renowned Italian firm Zegna Baruffa Lane Borgesesia SpA.
 You can get an idea of the quality of this wool from the photos in our shop.
-Cashwool is a registered trade name, it is recognised to be the first and unmatched superfine merino, and has been used by top knitwear producers around the world for over 30 years.
+Their 100% superfine merino has a registered trade name, it is recognised to be the first and unmatched superfine merino, and has been used by top knitwear producers around the world for over 30 years.

-The factory process from raw fibre to finished yarn is as sustainable as possible; more information will be available about this after July 2018.
+The factory process from raw fibre to finished yarn is as sustainable as possible.

 We only use five colours in our work, two of which have been specially dyed for us by Zegna Baruffa Lane Borgesesia SpA to replicate the natural colours so familiar in Shetland's textile heritage.